 The skilled doctors at Multicare Health Clinic will perform a series of diagnostics, which may include blood tests, neurological tests, a physical examination and spinal tap.
 We will also take your medical history, family history and lifestyle choices into account during the diagnosis process.

 Neuropathy can be treated with medication, like pain relievers, topical treatments and antidepressants.
 Diabetic neuropathy treatment encourages patients to closely monitor and regulate their blood sugar to prevent further nerve damage.
 Physical therapy can improve neuropathy because it focuses on strengthening any muscle weakness that you may be exhibiting, as well as helping your balance and movement.
 Chiropractic care has been shown to also reduce neuropathy symptoms by aligning the spine, the central nervous system, which can reduce nerve damage.
 We will also offer diet and lifestyle suggestions to aid in your recovery.

 Meet With Our Physicians for Neuropathy Treatment Today

-Multicare Health Clinic and Neuropathy Relief of Siouxland is comprised of a team of highly-trained chiropractors, medical doctors, and physical therapists who work in conjunction to heal our patients.
+Multicare Health Clinic and Neuropathy Relief of Siouxland is comprised of a team of highly-trained physicians who work together to heal our patients.
 For more information and to make an appointment, call us at (712) 276-4325 or visit www.neuropathysiouxland.com.